ezgibasar/TurBLiMP/README.md

 ## :link: Attribution

-If you use our benchmark, please attribute it to the original authors:
+The citation for the paper associated with this benchmark will be available shortly.
+If you use the benchmark, please credit the original authors.

+- **Title:** TurBLiMP: A Turkish Benchmark of Linguistic Minimal Pairs
-- Ezgi Başar, Francesca Padovani, Jaap Jumelet, Arianna Bisazza
+- **Authors:** Ezgi Başar, Francesca Padovani, Jaap Jumelet, Arianna Bisazza

-The citation for the associated paper will be provided soon.
+- **Affiliation:** Center for Language and Cognition (CLCG), University of Groningen

 ## :unlock: License